 sgx.isvprodid = [NUM] sgx.isvsvn = [NUM] (Default: 0)

 This syntax specifies the ISV Product ID and SVN to be added to the enclave signature.

-This syntax specifies the files to be cryptographically hashed, and thus allowed
+This syntax specifies the files to be cryptographically hashed at build time,

-hashes of these files and add them into the SGX-specific manifest
+automatically generate hashes of these files and add them to the SGX-specific

 This syntax specifies the files that are encrypted on disk and transparently decrypted when accessed by Graphene or by application running inside Graphene.
 Protected files guarantee data confidentiality and integrity (tamper resistance), as well as file swap protection (a protected file can only be accessed when in a specific path).

-URIs can be files or directories.
+URI can be a file or a directory.
 If a directory is specified, all existing files/directories within it are registered as protected recursively (and are expected to be encrypted in the PF format).
 New files created in a protected directory are automatically treated as protected.

 Note that path size of a protected file is limited to 512 bytes and filename size is limited to 260 bytes.

 sgx.protected_files_key specifies the wrap (master) encryption key and must